-Research shows as many as 14 million graduates came into the jobs market at the end of the 2017 academic year, and it's a similar story every year.
+In 2016-17 there were 2.32 million students studying at UK higher education institutions - many of which are now graduating and entering the job market.
 With so many people set to start their career at once, businesses face a challenge to find well-matched candidates for grad-level jobs who will go on to find long-term success.

 Finding the right people for the right jobs means identifying the skills that are key to long-term success, and research indicates that this might not necessarily boil down to academic prowess.
 According to Universities UK, a more notable difference between those who gain employment in graduate positions and those who don't is the prevalence of entrepreneurial skills.

 Those graduates who possess entrepreneurial and leadership skills - or Grad-preneurs - are more likely to find a suitable graduate role and ultimately succeed in their career.
 Pareto Law's recent survey found that 77% of graduates and 79% of employers believe entrepreneurial skills to be a key determiner for success.

 However, while the majority of both graduates and employers feel recruiters value these skillsets - 72% of graduates and 76% of employers agree entrepreneurial skills are highly valued - they often don't agree on what these skills are and who excels in this regard.
 Business leaders looking for entrepreneurial skills are finding that today's graduates often lack the desired traits needed to succeed.

 The Grad-preneur Gap

 Despite both employers and graduates believing entrepreneurial skills to be important to the recruitment process, our data shows that there is a distinct gap when it comes to identifying entrepreneurial qualities.

 The majority of graduates surveyed (79%) believe they possess the entrepreneurial spirit employers are looking for.
 However, only 40% of employers said they felt the graduates coming into their workplace are well prepared in this regard.